trek-view/basecamp/_posts/2022-09-09-injecting-camm-gpmd-telemetry-videos-part-2-mp4-overview.md

 It is from these `moov` > `trak` boxes the ffprobe is pulling all the stream information from.
 It knows what the stream contains by interrogating the correct boxes.

-In the case of telemetry for our GoPro video, this comes from the last `trak` box;
+In the case of telemetry for our GoPro video, this comes from the last `trak` container box;

 ```
      └── b'trak' [8, 574]